Stephen Whitburn: Political career

-He ran for the San Diego City Council seat vacated by Chris Ward, who left to become a member of the California State Assembly representing California's 78th State Assembly district.
-He won his primary race and defeated general election candidate, Toni Duran.
+In 2020, Whitburn ran for the District 3 seat on the San Diego City Council vacated by Chris Ward, who ran to become a member of the California State Assembly representing California's 78th State Assembly district.
+He finished first in the nonpartisan primary election with 31.1% of the vote before defeating fellow Democrat Toni Duran in the general election with 63% of the vote.